Connect with others who understand.

 • HIV

-• Herpes zoster, or shingles, which results in itchy skin lesions
+• Herpes zoster, or shingles, resulting in itchy skin lesions

 Systemic Diseases

-Other systemic (whole-body) diseases that can cause the skin to itch are also associated with an increased risk of developing PN.
-In some cases, treating the underlying disease helps treat PN, but this is not always true.
-These include:
+Systemic (whole-body) diseases that can cause the skin to itch are also linked to an increased risk of PN.
+In some cases, treating the underlying disease helps treat PN, but this isn’t always true.
+Conditions that may give you a higher risk of developing PN include:

 • Diabetes